bupt-ai-cz/HHCL-ReID/README.md

 # HHCL-ReID

-This repository is the official implementation of [Our Paper "HARD-SAMPLE GUIDED HYBRID CONTRAST LEARNING FOR UNSUPERVISED PERSON RE-IDENTIFICATION!"](https://).
+This repository is the official implementation of [Our Paper "Hard-sample Guided Hybrid Contrast Learning for Unsupervised Person Re-Identification!"](https://).

 > include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials